Dick Powell: Personal life

 Powell enjoyed general aviation as a private pilot.
+He and Farouk of Egypt were the only two known buyers of the Gaylord Gladiator automobile.

 Illness and death

 On September 27, 1962, Powell acknowledged rumors that he was undergoing treatment for cancer.
 The disease was originally diagnosed as an allergy, with Powell first experiencing symptoms while traveling east to promote his program.
 Upon his return to California, Powell's personal physician conducted tests and found malignant tumors on his neck and chest.

 The marker on Dick Powell's niche in Forest Lawn Memorial Park, Glendale, California, incorrectly identifies his year of death as 1962.
 Powell died at the age of 58 on January 2, 1963.
-His body was cremated and his remains were interred in the Columbarium of Honor at Forest Lawn Memorial Park in Glendale, California.

 It is speculated Powell developed cancer as a result of his participation in the film The Conqueror, which was filmed at St. George, Utah, near a site used by the U.S. military for nuclear testing.
-About a third of the actors who participated in the film developed cancer, including Powell, who directed the film, John Wayne, Susan Hayward and Agnes Moorehead.
+About a third of the actors who participated in the film developed cancer, including Powell, who directed the film, John Wayne, Susan Hayward, Agnes Moorehead and Pedro Armendáriz.
 However, in a 2001 interview with Larry King, Powell's widow June Allyson stated that the cause of death was lung cancer due to his chain smoking.

 During the 15th Primetime Emmy Awards on May 26, 1963, the Television Academy presented a posthumous Television Academy Trustee Award to Dick Powell for his contributions to the industry.
 The award was accepted by two of his former partners in Four Star Television, Charles Boyer and David Niven.

 Dick Powell has a star on the Hollywood Walk of Fame at 6915 Hollywood Boulevard.